 We are able to tailor a package with your business’ best interests in mind.
 Some of these features include stock adverts, promotion adverts, mobile targeting, geo targeting, GDN/ YouTube campaigns, bid optimisation, click through analysis, spend checks and regular reporting.

 Our in-house account specialists conduct in-depth research to ensure that our methods will achieve the highest possible ROI for your dealership.
 We use the best tools in the business to optimise campaigns and tailor them to your dealership, which results in significantly increased return visits to the site and growth in dealership’s conversion rate.

-Using PCP is a highly recommended way to advertise your business because it provides you with targeted traffic, these users are actively searching for your type of dealership or business.
-The PCP ads make use of innovative techniques such as GEO targeting, click to call, ad extensions, targeting reactive market trends and promoting over-age stock.
+Using PPC is a highly recommended way to advertise your business because it provides you with targeted traffic, these users are actively searching for your type of dealership or business.
+The PPC ads make use of innovative techniques such as GEO targeting, click to call, ad extensions, targeting reactive market trends and promoting over-age stock.

 What is PPC?

 PPC is a digital marketing acronym that is used ever more frequently and stands for Pay Per Click.
 It is a pay for response model, the response being a click on an advert which would then take the user to a dealer’s website.

 This incredibly effective advertising model is largely found on search engines, where advertisers pay a set fee for each click on their ad.
 It is common practice on search engine websites for advertisers to bid in an online auction on common search phrases to attract traffic to their site.
 These well used phrases are better known in the industry as keywords.

 If and when a keyword that the customer has bid on matches a search typed into a search engine, then their advert will be displayed either on the right-hand side of the page or at the top.
 But customers will not be charged unless one of their ads is clicked by an internet user.

 The most commonly used programme for managing PPC accounts is Google AdWords.

 How Does PPC Work?